daisygunn/la-petite-traveller/README.md

 1. To advise users on how to backpack and travel around the world on a budget
 2. To inspire users to visit countries that have been reviewed
-3. Earn commission from links provided (hotels, restaurants)
+3. Earn commission from links provided (hotels, restaurants, products)
 4. Build a database of users to send future information & content to, thus furthering the reach of the author.

 The user goals of this website are: